wibosco/GhostTyping-Example/README.md

 # GhostTyping-Example

 An example project to show how we can implement a character-by-character animation, as shown in this article http://williamboles.me/ghost-typing-your-way-to-hollywood/

+---

+I decided to expand this example and turn it into a pod (GhostTypewriter) so that it could be more easily reused.